irfnhm/irfnhm.github.io/mycv.md

 *    Practical knowledge of designing and developing applications for the Android platform.

-*    Knowledge of machine learning.
+*    Knowledge of machine learning, web services, JSON parsing and APIs.

 # Experience